This research guide provides tips for Libreral Studies students for using library resources.

 Enter one or several search terms in the boxes.

-Remember that “AND” makes your search more specific, “OR” makes it more general.
+“AND” makes your search more specific, “OR” makes it more general.

 What kinds of results am I getting?
 How many?